Normal mode analysis of disordered random-matrix ensembles: A random-matrix model for nonergodic disordered ensembles

 \section{A random-matrix model for nonergodic disordered ensembles}

-To fix the ideas, let $H_G(\sigma)$ be a random matrix from GOE (with Dyson index $\beta=1$) of dimension $N \times N$ with matrix elements chosen independently from the Gaussian distribution $\mathcal{N}(\mu,\sigma)$ with $\mathcal{N}(0,1)$ for the diagonal elements, and $\mathcal{N}(0,1/\sqrt{2})$ for the nondiagonal elements \cite{ede05}.
-A new, so-called \emph{disordered} random-matrix ensemble $H(\sigma,\xi)$ can be introduced by imposing an external source of randomness $\xi$ to the fluctuations of the Gaussian matrix \cite{boh08,boh11},
+Let $H_G(\sigma)$ be a random matrix from GOE (with Dyson index $\beta=1$) of dimension $N \times N$, whose matrix elements are chosen independently from the Gaussian distribution $\mathcal{N}(\mu,\sigma)$, with $\mathcal{N}(0,1)$ for the diagonal elements, and $\mathcal{N}(0,1/\sqrt{2})$ for the nondiagonal elements \cite{ede05}.
+The ergodicity of the Gaussian ensembles can be broken by the introduction of disorder.
+Since one of the characteristics of a disordered system is the competition between two types of independent random variables, we can construct a nonergodic disordered random-matrix ensemble, $H(\sigma,\xi)$, by imposing an external source of randomness, $\xi$, to the fluctuations of the Gaussian matrix~\cite{boh08,boh11},

-where $\xi$ is a positive random variable chosen from a normalized probability distribution $w(\xi)$ with average $\mu_\xi$ and variance $\sigma_\xi$, and $\overline{\xi}$ is a constant that will control the intensity of the nonergodicity.
-It is possible to iteratively generate all the matrix elements of $H(\sigma,\xi)$: At the $\nu$th step, a new element is sorted through the relation,
+where $\xi$ is a positive random variable chosen from a normalized probability distribution $w(\xi)$ with average $\overline{\xi}$ and variance $\sigma_\xi^2$.
+A demonstration of the nonergodicity of the disordered ensemble introduced through Eq.~\ref{EqDisorderedEnsemble1} is given in \cite{boh08} (Eqs.
+11-14 in that reference).
+Although we can obtain the matrices of the disordered ensemble directly from Eq.~(\ref{EqDisorderedEnsemble1}), they may also be generated taking into account the correlations among their elements~\cite{boh08}.
+More specifically, it is possible to iteratively generate all the matrix elements of $H(\sigma,\xi)$, in the following way: at the $\nu$th step, a new element is sorted through the relation,

 Here, $h_G$ are the $f=N(N+1)/2$ independent Gaussian matrix elements, ordered in such a way that the first $N$ ones are the diagonal elements $H_{ii}$, and the remaining ones are the rescaled off-diagonal elements $\sqrt{2} H_{ij}$.
 The reason for the factor $\sqrt{2}$ is explained in Ref. \cite{tos04}.
 Subsequent values for the disorder random variable $\xi_\nu$ are sorted recursively from a disorder distribution,